Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

 - To grow capacity at scale WITH our community, synnergetic partners and network participants.
 - Transparency: Hi, I'm Josh - I'm the Regen Foundations ledger governance coordinator.
 I'm here in service to the community and want to facillitate and weave multi-scale embedded govrnance.
 - This is a participatory session but I've set an initial frame and wish to take you on a journey.

 ---
+## Overview
+Before we begin, I want to give

+---
 ## Horizon one (a)
 ![](assets/Hokusai/1GreatWave.jpg)